mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 ### Potentially problematic changes (removals)

-Then you start scrolling down, checking if the new strings make sense: the first one you find is NSCameraUsageDescription.
+Then you start scrolling down, checking if the new strings make sense: the first one you find is `NSCameraUsageDescription`.

 You mostly need to pay attention to the strings removed.
 Double-check each time that iOS team clearly realizes that they won’t be able to release updates to v5 (or any v5.x release) once strings are exported.